BiologicalRecordsCentre/DECIDEWP1_simulation/README.md

 - v3_asv3: Same communities as v3, but adaptive sampling `uptake = 1`.
 Started adaptive sampling 1/2/22, finished 2/2/2022.
 Filename `= asv3_v3combined_outputs_comm1_50_spp50.csv`.
 - v3_asv4: Same communities as v3, but adaptive sampling `uptake = 0.1`.
 Started adaptive sampling running 2/2/22.
 Finished 3/2/2022.
 Filename `= asv4_v3combined_outputs_comm1_50_spp50.csv`.
 - v3_asv5: Same communities as v3, but adaptive sampling `uptake = 0.01`.
 Started adaptive sampling running 4/2/22.
 Finished 9/2/22.
 Filename `= asv5_v3combined_outputs_comm1_50_spp50.csv`.
-- v3_asv6: same communities as v3, but only running 1:11. `uptake = 0.01`.
+- v3_asv6: same communities as v3, but only running models on communities 1:11. `uptake = 0.01`.
 Noticed mistake in adaptive sampling function that detectability is set to 0.2.
 This will effect results relative to 'none' method.
-Started AS on 9/2/22
+Started AS (for all 50 communities) on 9/2/22

 *To be continued...*